niall242/ticketing-app/readme.txt

 *TICKETING SYSTEM MAIN APP*

-*PLEASE DOWNLOAD ALL FILES TO THE SAME FOLDER AND THEN RUN MAIN.PY*
+*PLEASE DOWNLOAD ALL FILES TO THE SAME FOLDER AND THEN RUN MAIN.PY IN A PYTHON IDE*

 The program is mainly modular, every screen is a built inside a function To move between screens the navigation buttons use "command" to bind a function to it.
 When the button is pressed the function is called and another screen is opened